 - -The project is designed to be open to the public.
-80% of the net site area constitutes open space - -80% of the Open Space that is provided at grade level is accessible to the public (i.e. 65% of the net site area at grade level is accessible to the public) - -Refer to page 39 for more details on the open space plan
+80% of the net site area constitutes open space - -65% of the Open Space that is provided at grade level is accessible to the public (i.e. 52% of the net site area at grade level is accessible to the public) - -8-acre public park and bicycle/pedestrian path are being donated to the City of Scottsdale - -Refer to page 50 of the formal rezoning application for more details on the open space plan